-- Camera: preferably a digital SLR camera although any camera with manual settings will eventually work.
+- Camera: preferably a digital SLR or mirrorless camera with interchangeable lens, although any camera with manual settings will work.

 - Lens: due to the nature of the Aurora, you want a fast lens.
 This means that it needs to catch as much light as possible.
 This is indicated by the f number of the lens, which should be as small as possible.
 Ideally, we want to use f/1.4 or f/1.8 but those lens are quite pricey.
 F/2.8 is more standard, but we can also achieve nice photos with f/3.5 or f/4.
 The latter corresponds to most lenses from the basic kits that are often sold with cameras.

 - Tripod: a solid tripod is essential for Northern Lights photography.
 You will be doing long exposures, so you really want the camera to be as stable as possible.
 If you can, avoid plastic tripods, as in the cold temperatures, plastic has a tendency to break quite easily.